eldun/eldun.github.io/_posts/clap/2022-10-20-clap-plugins-part-one.md

 ---
-title: Learning about CLAP Plugins
+title: CLAP Plugins
-subtitle: Part 1/3
+subtitle: "Part 1/3: Learning about CLAP"
 excerpt: What does it take to build an audio plugin?
-reason: To learn about audio plugins on modern systems && start using vim exclusively
+reason: To learn about audio plugins on modern systems && start using vim
 disclaimer:
 toc: true
 use-math: true
 use-raw-images: false
 layout: post
 author: Evan
-header-image: /assets/images/blog-images/clap-synth/sine-wave.png
+header-image: /assets/images/blog-images/clap/part-one/sine-wave.jpg
 header-image-alt: "Image of sine wave from http://www.tronola.com/moorepage/Sine.html" header-image-title:"The basis for all sounds: the sine wave."
-tags:
+tags: c++ music
 ---

 ## An Introduction
+---
 ### What is an Audio Plugin?

 An audio plugin is a piece of software (most often a virtual instrument or effect) that integrates into a [Digital Audio Workstation(DAW)](https://en.wikipedia.org/wiki/Digital_audio_workstation) such as [Reaper](reaper.fm) or [Ableton Live](ableton.com).
 There are quite a few different audio plugin formats - the most popular ones being:
 - [VST3](https://www.steinberg.net/technology/) - Steinberg's closed-source solution turned open-source
 - [AUv3](https://developer.apple.com/documentation/audiotoolbox/audio_unit_v3_plug-ins) - The iOS standard
 - [AAX](https://www.avid.com/avid-plugins-by-category) - Avid/ProTools' solution
 - Standalone - As the name would imply, these types of plugins don't require any host DAW.
-They can be launched and operated.
+They can be launched and immediately tinkered with.
 Like NotePad.

 Many developers release their audio plugins under multiple formats - often by using licensed tools like [JUCE](https://juce.com/).

+---
 ### Choosing a Format
 [Each format has their pros and cons](https://lwn.net/Articles/890272/).
 After starting and abandoning [VST3](https://github.com/eldun/eldun.github.io/blob/source/_drafts/simple-synth.md)(a pain on Linux...
 I might revisit VST3 on Windows.) and [LV2](https://github.com/eldun/eldun.github.io/blob/source/_drafts/simple-lv2-synth.md)(Plugin GUIs wouldn't show in Reaper) projects on Linux, I'm ready to try [CLAP](https://cleveraudio.org/).
 Fingers are crossed.

+---
 #### Why Choose CLAP?
 [So many](https://cleveraudio.org/the-story-and-mission/) [reasons](https://u-he.com/community/clap/).